 4. Retail Operations:

-From company announcements and new directives, to sharing standard operating procedures (SOP) and providing ongoing support; staying connected to your local franchise partner management teams and in-store teams is an important part of maintaining a high performing operation that executes quickly and effectively.
+From company announcements and new directives, to sharing Standard Operating Procedures and providing ongoing support; staying connected to your in-store teams is an important part of maintaining a high performing operation that executes quickly and effectively.

 Stores can be bombarded with emails (store managers can spend up to 50% of their time in the back-office rather than on the shop-floor), which causes confusion, lacks accountability and can make it hard for local teams to prioritize.
 Regional managers can be equally pressured and can struggle to keep track of head office directives that their local stores need to implement.

-Master Franchise brands are looking to work with franchise partners that they can trust to grow their business in a new, and often unknown specific territory.
-That's why when working with Master Franchising partners, it’s important to demonstrate that their brand is in safe hands and that you have the tools in place to manage operations as efficiently as possible.
+Brands are looking to work with franchise partners that they can trust to grow their business in a new, and often unknown territory.
+That's why when working with brand partners, it’s important to demonstrate that their brand is in safe hands and that you have the tools in place to manage operations as efficiently as possible.

 Concrete can help with this.
 Book a demo with one of our experts below, and we can show you how!

 Don't forget, Concrete already works with many of the world's best-known retail brands.
 Your brand partners may already be using Concrete!